Cherokee High School (New Jersey)

 Cherokee High School is a four-year comprehensive public high school, serving students in ninth through twelfth grades as one of four high schools of the Lenape Regional High School District in Burlington County, in the U.S. state of New Jersey.
-The communities in the district are Evesham Township, Medford Lakes, Medford, Mount Laurel Township, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
+The communities in the district are Evesham Township, Medford Lakes, Medford, Mount Laurel, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
 Cherokee serves students from Evesham Township.
 The school, located in the Marlton section of Evesham Township, has been accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools since 1978 and is accredited until July 2028.

-As of the 2023–24 school year, the school had an enrollment of 2,108 students and 171.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
-There were 174 students (8.3% of enrollment) eligible for free lunch and 56 (2.7% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 2,082 students and 155.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.
+There were 279 students (13.4% of enrollment) eligible for free lunch and 72 (3.5% of students) eligible for reduced-cost lunch.

 History

 With overcrowding at both Lenape High School (with 2,400 students) and Shawnee High School (1,600) requiring split sessions, voters approved a December 1972 referendum to construct a third high school with a capacity of 1,500 students that would be built on the same model as Shawnee.
-The ballot item was approved by a 55-45% margin, with voters in favor in Evesham, Medford and Mount Laurel Townships, while it was rejected in Medford Lakes and Shamong, Southampton and Tabernacle Townships.
+The ballot item was approved by a 55-45% margin, with voters in favor in the townships of Evesham, Medford and Mount Laurel, while it was rejected in Medford Lakes and the townships of Shamong, Southampton and Tabernacle.